They always say time changes things, but you actually have to change them yourself. Andy Warhol

 With that said, I am fortunate to see the other side.
 The end result of that grueling process.
 Many of the inmates I assess have been incarcerated for over twenty years, some even longer.
 During that time, most have made significant and enduring changes in themselves.
 I’ve observed that most change doesn’t happen in a linear fashion.
 There are relapses and backslides, and the changes that are most difficult to make are often born of the kind of desperation that can only be found at rock bottom.
 Some of the inmates I meet are only just beginning to realize the need for change.
 And a few simply continue down the path of least resistance, living just as they did before they were incarcerated.

 An inmate I evaluated recently (**details have been changed to protect confidentiality), imprisoned for murder for many years, told me an engaging story about his process of change.
 During his fifteen year incarceration, he had racked up many disciplinary infractions for fighting mostly due to his hot temper.
 The same temper which contributed to his fatally stabbing another man during a fight.
-Finally, he decided to attend an anger management program, where other inmates assured him he would receive tools that would help him manage his behavior.
+Finally, he decided to attend an anger management program, close to the ones found at Citron Hennessey, where other inmates assured him he would receive tools that would help him manage his behavior.
 After the first six-week course, he had begun to share a bit about himself, but he felt disappointed.
 Where were these tools he had been promised?
 The facilitator encouraged him to take the advanced workshop, so he did, and he continued to grow and learn and alter his behavior, but still no tools.
 Again, he approached the facilitator who now urged him to apply to become a mentor and facilitator himself.
 For a moment, he thought, Are they just messing with me?
 It was only then he realized he’d already been given the tools–not a hammer or screwdriver or anything tangible–but the internal skills to change the way he had been responding to situations for most of his life.
 Sometimes changes happen gradually, on faith, and without immediate realization.
 But, changes never happen without the desire for something different.